2/20/2025

 Executive Vice President and Chief Financial Officer

 Yeah, I appreciate the question.
 So I'll start with a couple of things.
-As you look at our backlog, I can't say 100% because there's some one offs in there, but the vast majority of our backlog will be in 2025.
-These aren't, we're not taking multi-year orders.
-We're not, this isn't a replay of COVID where we're taking three orders three years out.
-This is, these are current year deliveries.
-And so I think as you look at ongoing, you know, book to bill and or backlog, I think that's the way to think about it is that these are normal recurring orders that we're taking and not any type of long-term, long-term pre-orders like we've had coming out of COVID in some of our businesses.
-As I think about the full year, again, if you just play out the first quarter myths or the first quarter shortfall of sales, I mean, that's naturally, if you flow that through for the year, it's going to put us toward the lower end of our sales guidance.
-We are expecting some level of recovery in the second half that is supported by number one, I would say our normal cyclical, cyclicality of the business.
-We typically have a stronger second half to begin with, but it's also supported by the acceleration that we're seeing in order intake throughout the first quarter and frankly, even into the early days of the second quarter.
-And so I think if you think about that outlook, I'll maybe talk about what underlies our revenue assumptions for the year.
-If you think of the low end of our guidance, you know, that basically says we're going to see low single digit growth for the year in APS.
-We're going to see basically flattish to slightly down sales within our IPS and our medical business.
-And then we're going to see the contribution come through from the atrium acquisition.
-If you think of the higher end of our guidance, that anticipates, I would say, a more accelerated, more historical recovery in our APS segments, which we're not banking on.
-So let's call that a bigger ramp in APS, as well as recovery in some of the capital investment cycles and industrial and a bigger rebound from the de-stocking in medical.
-So we're not counting on new significant recovery.
+As you look at our backlog, I can't say 100% because there's some one-offs in there, but the vast majority of our backlog will ship in 2025.
+We're not taking multi-year orders.
+This isn't a replay of COVID where we're taking orders three years out.
+These are current year deliveries.
+And so I think as you look at ongoing book-to-bill and or backlog, I think that's the way to think about it is that these are normal recurring orders that we're taking in, not any type of long-term pre-orders like we've had coming out of COVID in some of our businesses.
+As I think about the full year, again, if you just play out the first quarter miss or the first quarter shortfall of sales, I mean, that's naturally, if you flow that through for the year, going to put us toward the lower end of our sales guidance.
+We are expecting some level of recovery in the second half.
+That is supported by number one, I would say, our normal cyclicality of the business.
+We typically have a stronger second half to begin with, but it's also supported by the acceleration that we're seeing in order intake throughout the first quarter, and frankly, even into the early days of the second quarter.
+I think if you think about that outlook, I'll maybe talk about what underlies our revenue assumptions for the year.
+If you think of the low end of our guidance, that basically says we're going to see low single-digit growth for the year in ATS.
+We're going to see basically flattish to slightly down sales within our IPS and our medical business. and then we're going to see the contribution come through from the Atrion acquisition.
+If you think of the higher end of our guidance, that anticipates, I would say, a more accelerated, more historical recovery in our ATS segment, which we're not banking on.
+So let's call that a bigger ramp in ATS, as well as recovery in some of the capital investment cycles and industrial, and a bigger rebound from the destocking in medical.
+So You know, we're not counting on new significant recoveries.
 That doesn't mean it couldn't happen.
 And so as we look at it today, we're simply following it based on what we see today.
-And that would say, you know, the first quarter miss is going to kind of flow through, but the rest of the year seems to be playing out in line.
+And that would say, you know, the first quarter miss is going to kind of flow through.
+But the rest of the year seems to be playing out in line.

 speaker

 Good.
 Super helpful there.
-And then just kind of a question on what's that recovery in these markets.
-I know earlier Naga was talking about the positive decremental margin performance, particularly in the ETS side, and I suppose as well in the MFS side.
+And then just kind of a question on once that recovery happens in these markets, I know earlier Naga was talking about the positive decremental margin performance, particularly in the ETF side, and I suppose as well in the MFS side.
 What does the torque look like to the upside?
-You know, obviously the IPS margins are already really healthy levels, and I know AID if I mix, but still really strong levels.
-What kind of torque would you expect to see in those margins or incremental margins as the volume recovers and normalizes to a more historically normal pattern?
+You know, obviously the IPS margins are already at really healthy levels, and 0.8 if I mix, but still really strong levels.
+What kind of work would you expect to see in those margins or incremental margins as the volume recovers and normalizes to a more historically normal pattern?

 speaker